fcyangphd/fcyangphd.github.io/_drafts/2022-12-30-pt2-hiring-principles.md

 ---

 Quite possibly the most valuable skill I've gained in the past two years as an early employee of a rapidly growing startup is hiring: hiring well (getting good candidates) and efficiently (with minimal pain).
-Hiring has gone from one of my least favorite parts of working at a startup to something I look forward to and love to volunteer myself for.
+Hiring went from one of my least favorite parts of working at a startup to something I looked forward to and love to volunteer myself for.
+In this post, I'll share the core principles that unlocked this transition, and which guide every action I take during a hiring process.

 Before I figured out how to hire, my hiring processes took _forever_ (many months) and were extremely emotionally draining.
-I wasn't any good at writing reasonable job descriptions, I didn't have clear plans for the hiring process, and because I didn't have a good sense of what I needed I didn't really know how to evaluate candidates.
+I wasn't any good at writing reasonable job descriptions, I didn't have clear plans for the hiring process, and because I didn't have a good sense of what I needed, I didn't really know how to evaluate candidates.
 This meant that with every new candidate, I was essentially starting from scratch.
 I remember so many DM's from our founder and VP of Engineering that were essentially like "ok so after X talks to Y candidate, who should we have them talk to next?"
 We tried to over-engineer it by tailoring the interviewees to the candidate, and because our job descriptions were so broad and vague no candidates ever had a chance to make it through.